Breaking Up Was Easy in the 90s

 "Breaking Up Was Easy in the 90s" is a song by American country music singer Sam Hunt.
 It was released on October 12, 2020 as the fifth single from his second studio album Southside.
-Hunt wrote the song with Zach Crowell, Chris LaCorte, Ernest K. Smith and Josh Osborne, and produced by Zach Crowell.
+Hunt wrote the song with Zach Crowell, Chris LaCorte, Ernest Keith Smith and Josh Osborne, and produced by Zach Crowell.

 Background

-"In the 90s, there was no SNS, like: Facebook, Twitter, Instagram or more, so break ups in the 90's were not easier", Hunt said in an interview.
-"The trick was not filling it up with a bunch of technology references and trying to find the story within it.
+The song suggests that it was easier to cope with the end of a relationship before the existence of social media.
+Hunt said about the song: "The trick was not filling it up with a bunch of technology references and trying to find the story within it.
 It's just the world's so much smaller now.
 In a lot of ways, like the fact that I can release the record and still stay in touch with my fans, there's so many positives.
-"But when it comes to relationships and navigating old relationships or new relationships and especially breakups".
+But when it comes to relationships and navigating old relationships or new relationships and especially breakups, it can be tricky".